-It’s been two weeks since my last post about the aNCE program and I am back with more news and information about the next stage, the assessment center.
+It’s been two weeks since my last post about the aNCE program and I am back with more news and information about the next stage, the assessment centre.

-The assessment center blueprint could change at a moments notice, but the following information I have provided is based on what I prepared for.
+The assessment centre blueprint could change at a moment’s notice, but the following information I have provided is based on what I prepared.

 - Logical test

 This is to assess each candidate’s problem-solving skills.
 Mine was approximately 10 questions and was completed within 15 minutes.
 The logical test is done on paper and once completed it is passed to the assessors.